 Follow our practical guide to financial fraud prevention to guard your organization against such scams.

-The current pandemic has forced many businesses to either close or adapt their business model to be more online-focused.
+As businesses continue embracing digital transformation, fraudsters are finding new ways to commit financial crimes.
 Still, not all companies have the technical knowledge to keep up with the changes within the online environment.
-This creates a particular vulnerability for financial fraud to take place.
+Companies adopting new technologies often face gaps in cybersecurity, compliance, and fraud prevention, thus creating a particular vulnerability for financial fraud to take place.

 The types of financial fraud